-To Set the Secondary Oven to Warm
+To Set the Secondary Oven to WARM

 - To preheat the oven turn the Mode Selector Knob to WARM about 10 minutes before use.
-Do not rotate the Temperature Selector Knob to any setting (leave in OFF position). - 2.
-Place the hot food in the secondary oven then close the door.
-The ideal temperature for keeping the food warm will be maintained until the Selector Switch is turned off.
+DO NOT rotate the Temperature Selector Knob to any setting (leave in OFF position). - Place the hot food in the secondary oven then close the door.
+The ideal temperature for keeping the food warm will be maintained until the Selector Switch is turned off. - 3.
+Do not open the oven door unnecessarily.
+Opening the door will reduce the temperature of the oven.